Vivi26499/Introduction-to-Quantum-Mechanics/Notes/Chapter2.typ

 $
   Psi(x, t) &= 1/sqrt(2 pi) integral_(-oo)^(oo) phi.alt(k) e^(i (k x - (planck.reduce k^2)/(2 m)t)) dif k,
 $<FreeParticleGeneralSolution>
-which can be normalized for appropriate $phi.alt(k)$, necessarily carrying a range of $k$s, hence a range of energies and speeds, called a wave packet.\
+which can be normalized for appropriate $phi.alt(k)$, necessarily carrying a range of $k$s, hence a range of energies and speeds, called a *wave packet*.\
 For a free particle the solution takes the form of @FreeParticleGeneralSolution, we need to determine $phi.alt(k)$ as to match the initial wave function:
 $
   Psi(x, 0) = 1/sqrt(2 pi) integral_(-oo)^(oo) phi.alt(k) e^(i k x) dif k,